dbt-labs/docs.getdbt.com/website/docs/community/spotlight/fabiyi-opeyemi.md

 ## Anything else interesting you want to tell us?

-Maybe, I will consider DevRel as a career sometime 😀 because of my innate passion and love for community and people.
-Several folks tell me I'm a strong DevRel talent any product-led company would be lucky to have, so you can reach out if you need someone to drive your community engagement, haha 😂.
+Maybe, I will consider DevRel as a career sometime because of my innate passion and love for community and people.
+Several folks tell me I'm a strong DevRel talent and a valuable asset for any product-led company.
+If you need someone to bounce ideas off of or discuss😃 your community engagement efforts, please feel free to reach out.